 - ADA Complementary Paratransit: A mandatory complementary paratransit service for individuals who live within ¾ mile of a regular route and have a disability that precludes them from riding the regular route.

 - Dial-a-Ride: A demand-responsive service open to the general public, operated under a contract between a municipality and the county.
 To register, passengers must be a resident of a contracted municipality and the trip must originate in one of those municipalities.
-In 2020, the service operates in six communities: City of Poughkeepsie and Towns of East Fishkill, Fishkill, Hyde Park, Poughkeepsie, and Wappinger.
-Other municipalities may contract with non-profit human services agencies to provide similar services.
+Municipalities may contract with non-profit human services agencies to provide similar services.

 - Flex Service: A demand-response, curb-to-curb service open to the public in areas without regular bus service and outside the ¾ mile ADA-required areas.
 The service requires a reservation and is provided Monday-Friday during limited hours.

-In 2019 the county bus system carried nearly 850,000 passengers, over 97 percent of whom traveled on the system’s fixed routes.
-The system has undergone two notable changes in the past five years: first in 2017, when the City of Poughkeepsie bus system ceased operations and the County expanded its service in the City; and then in 2018, when changes were made to routes and schedules in the Poughkeepsie area.
-These changes contributed to a 76 percent increase in ridership since 2015, and a 33 percent increase in passengers per mile driven.
-Early 2020 figures, before the COVID pandemic, indicated continued growth in ridership.
+In 2022 the county bus system carried over 680,000 passengers, over 97 percent of whom traveled on the system’s fixed routes.
+The system underwent two notable changes in the recent past: first in 2017, when the City of Poughkeepsie bus system ceased operations and the County expanded its service in the City; and then in 2018, when changes were made to routes and schedules in the Poughkeepsie area.
+These changes contributed to a 76 percent increase in ridership from 2015 to 2019, and a 33 percent increase in passengers per mile driven.
+While ridership decreased sharply during the pandemic, it has improved steadily since 2020.

-The County operates its system out of its facility in the Town of LaGrange, employing 52 vehicles—39 buses and 13 cutaway vans for on-demand services.
+The county system operates out of its facility in the Town of LaGrange, employing 55 vehicles—40 buses and 15 small vans for on-demand services.
 All buses have front-end bicycle racks, which carry three bicycles each.